eryzerz/DigipetApi/README.md

 #### Auth

+- Login

-> POST /api/auth/login
+  - POST /api/auth/login

+- Register

-> POST /api/auth/register
+  - POST /api/auth/register

+- Refresh Token

-> POST /api/auth/refresh-token
+  - POST /api/auth/refresh-token

+- Logout
-> POST /api/auth/logout
+  - POST /api/auth/logout

 #### Pets

-Get all pets:
+- Get all pets:

-> GET /api/pet
+  - GET /api/pet

-Get a pet by id:
+- Get a pet by id:

-> GET /api/pet/{id}
+  - GET /api/pet/{id}

-Get all adopted pets by user:
+- Get all adopted pets by user:

-> GET /api/pet
+  - GET /api/pet

-Get all available pets to adopt:
+- Get all available pets to adopt:

-> GET /api/pet/available
+  - GET /api/pet/available

-Adopt a pet:
+- Adopt a pet:

-> PATCH /api/pet/{id}/adopt
+  - PATCH /api/pet/{id}/adopt

-Return a pet, will decrease the pet's happiness and mood:
+- Return a pet, will decrease the pet's happiness and mood:

-> PATCH /api/pet/{id}/return
+  - PATCH /api/pet/{id}/return

-Interact with a pet; you can feed, play, groom, train, groom, and adventure with a pet.
+- Interact with a pet; you can feed, play, train, groom, and adventure with a pet.
 Each interaction will have a different effect on the pet's attributes:

-> PATCH /api/pet/{id}/interact
+  - PATCH /api/pet/{id}/interact

-Create a schedule to feed a pet:
+- Create a schedule to feed a pet:

-> POST /api/pet/{id}/schedule-feeding
+  - POST /api/pet/{id}/schedule-feeding

 **Note:** The attributes of the adopted pets will decrease over time, and the pets will need to be fed, played with, groomed, trained, and/or adventured with to keep their attributes up.